lmammino/not-one-link/README.md

 ```

+## Running this code on a Lambda on AWS?

+If you are thinking about doing something like this, this is totally doable, in fact, you can check out [`not-one-link-lambda`](https://github.com/lmammino/not-one-link-lambda).

 ## Creating a URL rewriting web server

 If you want to create a webserver that you can use as a proxy to redirect people to their nearest amazon store you could write something like this: